franck-benault/test-archunit/README.md

 Archunit : "If you don’t check your architecture it doesn’t really exist."

+# Presentation
+Archunit est an architecture test library witten in Java to specify and assert architecture rules

-Archunit : the architecture rules and the checks are implemented in Java.
+With Archunit, the architecture rules and the checks are implemented in Java.

+You can specify rules
+* on dependencies between packages
+* on dependencies between classes
+* on annotations
+* on inheritances

 # Documentation
 Archunit web site https://www.archunit.org/